boulaabimeher/boulaabimeher.github.io/index.md

 - **Co-supervisor of a master's research project (M2) at [ENSIT](https://www.ensit.tn/) (2024):** <br>
 *Title: Automated glaucoma detection using AI with justification of recommendations* <br>
 <img src="images/esnit.jfif?raw=true" style="width:30%; height:30%;" alt="ENSIT"/>

+## 📌 Publication :
+- On 26 October 2024, I will give my first presentation on my first article, which focuses on medical image analysis.
+- Two papers are in processing (coming soon).

 ---
 ## 📌 Education